-- (1) African / African Scottish / African British - (2) Any other African ethnic group
+- (1) African / African Scottish / African British

+- (2) Any other African ethnic group

+- FREQUENCY: Each quarter from AJ11.

 COVERAGE: Applies to respondents who are of an African ethnicity and living in Scotland.

 ETHCBS - Ethnic Group (Scotland)

 - (1) Caribbean / Caribbean Scottish / Caribbean British - (2) Black / Black Scottish / Black British - (3) Any other Caribbean or Black ethnic group